ValeriiaProskuriakova/React-App-MarvelCharacters/README.md

 ## Usage

-In order to generate the random character, click on the button "TRY IT":
+In order to generate a random character, click on the button "TRY IT":
 \
 \
 ![screenshot-tryit-button](/src/resources/img/screenshots_github/tryit.png?raw=true)